abhishek-kumar-code/Redfish_Public/SchemaGuideInput.md

 # Introduction

+Cloud-based and web-based data center infrastructures require scalability.
+This is often achieved through large quantities of simple servers.
+This hyperscale usage model requires a new approach to systems management.
+The Redfish Scalable Platforms Management ("Redfish") protocol addresses these needs by providing a standard for out-of-band systems management.

-The Redfish Scalable Platforms Management ("Redfish") protocol is a standard for out-of-band systems management.
-It is based on a set of specifications maintained by the Distributed Management Task Force (DMTF).
-The Redfish protocol defines RESTful interfaces that provide access to data and operations associated with the management of systems and networks.
+The Redfish standard comprises a set of specifications maintained by the Distributed Management Task Force (DMTF).
+The Redfish standard defines a protocol that uses RESTful interfaces to provide access to data and operations associated with the management of systems and networks.
 One of the strengths of the Redfish protocol is that it works with a wide range of servers: from stand-alone servers to rack-mount and bladed environments to large-scale data centers and cloud environments.

+The Redfish protocol was designed as an open industry standard to meet scalability requirements in multi-vendor deployments.
+It easily integrates with commonly used tools, using RESTful interfaces to perform operations and JSON and OData formats for data payloads.

 ## About this document?